 - Pay off

-Suspense vs. Mystery and Shock
+Suspense vs. mystery and shock

-The term “suspenseful” is commonly used to describe movies of various genres like mystery, horror, even action.
+The term “suspenseful” is commonly used to describe examples of various movie genres like mystery, horror, even action.
 While this may be true for some, many are mistakenly described as suspense when they are more accurately a work of mystery or shock.
 What’s the difference?
 The differences between suspense, mystery and shock lie in information and perspective.

 In mystery, audiences are often given a limited amount of information and a limited perspective that allows them to intellectually dissect what has already happened.
+That's the key, the timing of the event here is in the past.

 Most horror and action films operate on shock rather than suspense.
 Shock allows action or an event to unfold in real time in front of the audience.
 The audience perspective is also more subjective allowing them to experience the story with a character.
 They also typically know the same information that the character does.